 Be prepared to spend the whole day here if you want to see all of the tiers and spend some time relaxing and swimming in the crystal clear pools.
-Beware of the fish though, they like to nibble!
+Beware of the fish, though, and they like to nibble!

 It has even been described as the Angkor Wat of Thailand!

-The lush green jungle is a stark contrast to the sandy beaches in the south but it is just as photogenic.
+The lush green jungle starkly contrasts the sandy beaches in the south, but it is just as photogenic.
 Explore the town by scooter and discover some epic landscapes.
 Highlights include Pai Canyon and the ancient Chinese village.

 10. Chiang Mai Elephant Sanctuary

 Visiting an elephant sanctuary is another must-do in the north of Thailand!
 You’ll get the amazing opportunity to get up close and personal with these gentle giants.
-Learn all about the elephants then help to bath and feed them!
-And of course get some cute pics that will spice up your instagram.
+Learn all about the elephants, then help to bathe and feed them!
+And, of course, get some cute pics that will spice up your Instagram.

 11. Phi Phi Island Viewpoint

-The view is incredible though, so you’ll usually find plenty of other tourists up there with you!
-You should still be able to get your shot however, then you can sit back and relax with a cold beverage at the viewpoints cafe!
+The view is incredible, so you’ll usually find plenty of other tourists up there!
+You should still be able to get your shot; however, then you can sit back and relax with a cold beverage at the viewpoints cafe!